-The design of the development should incorporate land required to safeguard a route for a re-aligned B4009 in accordance with the emerging SODC Local Plan 2033.
+The design of the development should incorporate land required to safeguard a route for an edge road in accordance with the emerging SODC Local Plan 2033.
 Land should also be safeguarded for the possible future expansion of Watlington Primary School and Icknield Community College if this is not available elsewhere.